het-doshi/C-/README.md

 ## Basic Concepts

-In the `basics` directory, you'll find C++ programs that cover fundamental concepts of the language, including basic syntax and object-oriented programming principles.
+In the `basics` directory, you'll find C++ programs that cover fundamental concepts of the language, including basic syntax and object-oriented programming principles:
 1. Data types
 2. Control Structures
 3. Functions

+## OOPs Concepts

-Additionally, in the `oops` directory, you'll find C++ programs that demonstrate object-oriented programming (OOP) concepts.
+Additionally, in the `oops` directory, you'll find C++ programs that demonstrate object-oriented programming (OOP) concepts:
+1. Classes and Objects
+2. Inheritance
+3. Polymorphism
+4. Encapsulation
+5. Abstraction

+## STL Concepts

+In the `stl` directory, you can explore various programs that utilize the Standard Template Library (STL) in C++:
+1. Vectors
+2. Lists
+3. Maps
+4. Sets
+5. Queues
+6. Stacks

 ## How to Use